 Group Center Network of Informal Communication

-In this pattern of informal communication network, there are some distinct centers of group nodal points that work as sources of communication.
+In this pattern of informal communication networks, there are some distinct centers of group nodal points that work as sources of communication.

 This may be due to the nature of the position or function of the group or due to certain individual managers located in a group who are known for keeping track of the communication network of the enterprise and dissemination of messages.